ITfoxtec/FoxIDs/docs/claim-transform.md

 Claim transform actions:

-- `Add` - add a new claim
+- `Add claim` - add a new claim
-- `Replace` - add a new claim and remove existing claims if one or mere exist
+- `Add claim, if not match` - do the add action if the condition does not match
-- `Add if not` - do the add action if the condition does not match
+- `Replace claim` - add a new claim and remove existing claims if one or mere exist
-- `Replace if not` - do the replace action if the condition does not match
+- `Replace claim, if not match` - do the replace action if the condition does not match
-- `Remove` - remove the claims if one or mere exist
+- `Remove claim` - remove the claims if one or mere exist

 The claim transforms is executed in order and the actions is therefore executed in order.
-This means that it e.g., is possible at one point in the sequence to remove a claim and later in the sequence to add the claim again.
+This means that it is possible to create a local variable by adding a claim and later in the sequence removing the same claim again.

-Using the `Add if not` actions it is possible to add a claim if another claim or a claim with a value do not exist.
+With the `Add claim, if not match` actions it is possible to add a claim if another claim or a claim with a value do not exist.

 Claim transform types that support all actions: